sebastinas/python-libdiscid/docs/source/usage.rst

  # disc.id will be available
  print "id: %s" % (disc.id, )
  # if the disc has a MCN and libdiscid is 0.4.0 or later and libdiscid
- # supports reading the MCN on this platform, disc.id will be non-empty.
+ # supports reading the MCN on this platform, disc.mcn will be non-empty.
  try:
    print "MCN: %s" % (disc.mcn, )
  except NotImplementedError: